South Maitland Railway railcar No.1 travelling between Weston and Abermain in July 1962

 SMR continued to operate steam locomotives on the network and were the last company to use them commercially until June 1983.
 They were replaced with Government diesel-electric locomotives.
 By the time steam was discontinued, each locomotive had travelled between 1.6 and 2 million kilometers.

 These items are now heritage listed in recognition of their historical significance.
 Today, these locomotives and their former operating base at East Greta Junction are in effect the last tangible reminder of a great pioneering enterprise and its important role in the early growth of the New South Wales economy.

 Although the transportation of coal was the core business carried out by SMR, it also provided a passenger service on the Stanford Merthyr and Cessnock lines, and conveyed general merchandise in support of new mining townships along the railway.
 Commencing in 1902, the passenger service fluctuated between SMR and the Government, but in 1961 SMR resumed the service and continued to operate a coalfields passenger service until 1967.
 Between 1967 and its cancellation in 1972, government operated passenger services were reduced to only a daily return service to Sydney.

 *The man who began it all, Sir T.W.
-Edgeworth David is regarded as Australia’s most accomplished scientist, honoured with a Knighthood and a State funeral, yet he is largely a forgotten figure today.
+Edgeworth David is regarded as Australia’s most accomplished scientist, honored with a Knighthood and a State funeral, yet he is largely a forgotten figure today.